-A hibiscus margarita as the Sea of Cortez turns gold, a camel walk through the desert the next morning, and the kind of Cabo days where nothing is in a hurry.
+A hibiscus margarita as the Sea of Cortez turns gold, a camel walk through the desert the next morning, and a few unhurried weeks of Cabo where no day was in a rush.

 SUR Beach House